Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

       - ML_TRAIN_LAYER_TYPE_MOL_ATTENTION
       - ML_TRAIN_LAYER_TYPE_LAYER_NORMALIZATION
       - ML_TRAIN_LAYER_TYPE_POSITIONAL_ENCODING
     - .NET API has been added.
-Now, It is possible to construct, control, and train a machine learning model in Tizen device with Tizen.ManchineLearning.Trainng .NET Class.
+Now, it is possible to construct, control, and train a machine learning model in a Tizen device with the Tizen.ManchineLearning.Trainng .NET class.
       - It provides:
         - Tizen.MachineLeanring.Train.Model
         - Tizen.MachineLearning.Train.Layer